W. Vaughn McCall, MD, MS

 Dr. Graham presents nationally on educational topics such as the roadmap to developing a psychiatry residency program and innovative funding resources.
 She is the founder of the New Residency Program Caucus through the American Association of Psychiatry Residency Training Directors (AADPRT) and serves as AADPRT’s Council of Faculty and Academic Societies representative to the AAMC.
 She was inducted into the University of North Carolina School of Medicine’s Academy of Educators and received the Academy’s Excellence in Teaching Award in 2019.
 Dr. Graham is a Distinguished Fellow of the American Psychiatric Association and co-chairs the Georgia Psychiatric Physicians’ Association’s Distinguished Fellowship Committee.
 Dr. Graham provides clinical care for underserved individuals in the community and supervises residents and medical students in general psychiatry.

-Cassandra M. Groth PhD
+Cassandra M. Groth, PhD

-Dr. Cassandra Groth is an assistant professor in the Department of Psychiatry and Health Behavior at Augusta University.
+Dr. Cassandra Groth is an associate professor in the Department of Psychiatry and Health Behavior at Augusta University.
 She is a psychologist on one of the inpatient forensic wards at East Central Regional Hospital (ECRH).
 She provides treatment services, conducts forensic evaluations, and supervises trainees.
 Dr. Groth received her BS in Psychology, Criminal Justice, and Human Services from Elmira College, and her Ph.D. in Clinical Psychology, with a concentration in forensic psychology, from Nova Southeastern University.
 She completed her pre-doctoral internship at the Federal Correctional Complex in Butner North Carolina with rotations focused on forensic evaluations and the treatment of chronically ill and forensic populations.
 Before joining the staff at ECRH, Dr. Groth completed her post-doctoral fellowship in forensics and worked as a licensed psychologist at Larned State Hospital in Kansas.
 She has published in a peer-reviewed journal and presented at professional conferences.
 Her research interests include intimate partner violence and trauma in incarcerated populations, the death penalty, and false confessions.

 Jason Henle, PsyD